erwbgy/puppet-limits/README.md

 Each entry title is the domain name - for example '*' for all users, '@wheel' for members of the wheel group, 'root' for the root user etc.

-*item*: one of: 'core', 'data', 'fsize', 'memlock', 'nofile', 'rss', 'stack', 'cpu', 'nproc', 'as', 'maxlogins', 'maxsyslogins', 'priority', 'locks', 'sigpending', 'msqqueue', 'nice', 'rtprio'.
-Other items are accepted but will generate warnings to avoid unhelpful augeas errors with typos - for example 'nofiles' instead of 'nofile'.
+For each domain there is one or more items: one of: 'core', 'data', 'fsize', 'memlock', 'nofile', 'rss', 'stack', 'cpu', 'nproc', 'as', 'maxlogins', 'maxsyslogins', 'priority', 'locks', 'sigpending', 'msqqueue', 'nice', 'rtprio'.

+For each item the following parameters are accepted:

-*soft*: the item's soft limit.
+   * *soft*: the item's soft limit.
 Optional.

-*hard*: the item's hard limit.
+   * *hard*: the item's hard limit.
 Optional.

 See the limits.conf(5) man page for more information.